What is Blockchain Technology? How Does It Work?

 Decentralization

-Decentralization is difficult to Understand, but it is vital in the world today; decentralization is distributing or dispersing functions, powers, people, or things away from a central location or authority.
+Decentralization is difficult to Understand, but it is vital today; decentralization is distributing or dispersing functions, powers, people, or things away from a central location or authority.
 Within the business world, decentralization typically refers to delegating authority from senior executives to middle managers and other employees further down the organizational hierarchy.
 The benefits of devolution are many and varied, but the most commonly cited advantages include improved communication, greater employee empowerment, and increased flexibility and responsiveness.

 Transparency